dzxlai/bike_buyers_project/README.md

 ![bike_buyers_income_1](https://github.com/user-attachments/assets/99350d10-3ac4-4fb0-bda3-995540e17146)![bike_buyers_income_2](https://github.com/user-attachments/assets/4251e130-2ad0-42ad-96c7-db867e4c8c63)

-- One thing I did note however was the data type that this column was presented to me.
-I recieved the column data type as a 'general' form, when in this case as an income, it would be much more appropriate for us to have this changed into a currency format.
+- I noticed that the column was initially formatted as 'General', when in this case as an income, it would be much more appropriate for us to have this changed into a currency format.
 - I also decided to remove the decimal places in order to simplify the presentation of financial data.
 Removing decimal places also allows for consistency with our numerical data.
 This is especially useful for when we later wish to represent the data visually, using graphs and plots.

 <br/>